jdhao/blog_source/learning_emacs_in_one_day.md

 # Install packages

-I am not a purist guy which only uses the builtin features of and editor and refuses to add plugins or packages.
+I am not a purist guy which only uses the built-in features of and editor and refuses to add plugins or packages.

 Package is to Emacs what plugin is to Vim.

-## The builtin way
+## The built-in way

 To install packages, run `M-x package-install`, we are prompted to type the package name we want to install.
 Type the package name, and the package shall